Financial Samurai

 Federal Reserve Guidance For Rate Hikes

-We finally have clarity on the Fed rate-hike cycle after the Fed hiked rates on March 16, 2022.
-This is the first rate hike since December 2018.
+We finally got clarity on the Fed rate-hike cycle after the Fed hiked rates on March 16, 2022.
+This was the first rate hike since December 2018.

-Even though the Federal Reserve decided to telegraph a more aggressive rate-hike plan (six more hikes for the year versus consensus expectations of four), the clarity is welcome.
+Even though the Federal Reserve decided to telegraph a more aggressive rate-hike plan (six more hikes for the year versus consensus expectations of four), the clarity was welcome.

 A more aggressive Fed rate-hike plan does three things: